terra-money/terrain/README.md

 terrain task:run example-with-lib
 ```

-In order to create a new task, run the following command, replacing `<task-name>` with the desired name for your new task.
+In order to create a new task, run the following command replacing `<task-name>` with the desired name for your new task.

 ```sh
 terrain task:new <task-name>